leaanthony/go-ansi-parser/README.md

   * Can parse ANSI 16, 256 and TrueColor
   * Supports all styles: Regular, Bold, Faint, Italic, Blinking, Inversed, Invisible, Underlined, Strikethrough
   * Provides RGB, Hex, HSL, ANSI ID and Name for parsed colours
-  * Truncation - works with emoji and grapheme clusters
+  * Truncation - works with emojis and grapheme clusters
+  * Length - works with emojis and grapheme clusters
   * Cleanse - removes the ansi escape codes
   * Configurable colour map for customisation
   * 100% Test Coverage